 Budget is something that will impact most consumers.
 You don’t need to break the bank to get high-quality when looking at studio headphones.
 Our top pick, the DT 770 PRO is a good example of some great sound coming from a very affordable pair of headphones.
 Just be aware that limiting your budget below $100 will see a slight limit in the quality you can find.

 The short answer – NO!
 Copper cable over wireless headphones every time.
 The wireless technology in headphones incorporates compression, which effects frequency range, tone, and ultimately sound quality.
 If you EQ a mix on a pair of wireless headphones and then switch to cable headphones, you’ll find you have had to compensate for missing frequencies resulting in a messy final mix.
 NEVER use wireless headphones in the studio.

 We hope you have found this article helpful for choosing your next pair of studio headphones.
 A quick recap of the opening recommendations:

-- Ideally, you want a non-bias headphone.
-Boosts or cuts of any frequencies is going to result in an inaccurate final mix and you might find yourself having to start over.
+- Ideally, you want non-bias headphones.
+Boosts or cuts of any frequencies are going to result in an inaccurate final mix, and you might find yourself having to start over.

-- Build material, ie: plastic is not important.
+- Build material, ie: plastic, is not important.
 Choose sound quality before deciding on the build quality.
-Having said that, you certainly want to make sure the fit is comfortable, especially if you intend wearing for extended periods.
+Having said that, you certainly want to ensure the fit is comfortable, especially if you intend to wear it for extended periods.